A close look at the richest cricketers in the world

 Mahendra Singh Dhoni is the only cricketer to win all ICC tournaments as a captain during his tenure (namely the ICC World Twenty-20 in 2007, the ICC Cricket World Cup in 2011 and the ICC Champions Trophy in 2013).
 He also holds the distinction of playing the most matches in international cricket as a captain (332 matches).
 Besides his leadership qualities, Dhoni is also known for his hard-hitting ability and his finesse in winning games in extremely difficult situations.
 Known for being one of the finest finishers in modern-day cricket, Mahendra Singh Dhoni’s crowning moment as a finisher came in the final of the 2011 ICC Cricket World Cup where he scored an unbeaten 91 off 79 deliveries, including hitting Sri Lanka’s Nuwan Kulasekara for a six to seal the World Cup for India after 28 years.

 Even three years after his retirement from international cricket, Mahendra Singh Dhoni continues to rank among the wealthiest cricketers in 2023.
-According to reports, he has a net worth of around USD 127 million (INR 1,053 crores).
+According to reports, he has a net worth of around USD 127 million.
 Mahendra Singh Dhoni is also renowned for his love affair with bikes and cars and owns several luxury models in his garage, including (but not limited to) a Hummer, a Porsche 911, an Audi, a Range Rover and a Mitsubishi Pajero.

 Virat Kohli